Tavakalmastan/Linux-and-GVim-Learning/Day_08/notes.md

 - Learned command chaining using pipes.
 - Used tee for logging and output capture.
 - Practiced xargs for batch processing.
-- Learned Regular Expressions for pattern matching.
+- Learned Regular Expression fundamentals and pattern matching concepts.
-- Understood differences between grep, egrep and fgrep.
 - Practiced troubleshooting common command-line errors.